univention/univention-corporate-server/doc/changelog/index.rst

   many transactions in batch and shows performance issues for large transaction files (:uv:bug:`54797`).

+* All new Object Identifiers (OIDs) for internally defined object classes (OCs) and attribute types (ATs) from OpenLDAP 2.5 have been added to the exclude list of |UCSUDL| module :file:`replication.py`.
+  Also all OIDs of OCs and ATs provided internally by OpenLDAP modules have been added.
+  The list of excluded OIDs is no longer maintained in :file:`replication.py` itself, but is now stored in the file :file:`/usr/share/univention-ldap/oid_skip`.

 .. _changelog-umc-web:

 Univention Management Console web interface